nklein/raft/src/communicate/interface/README.md

 Example
 -------

-If, for example, the `sender` is a datagram socket and the `peer-handle` is a cons, then this method could be implemented as:
+If, for example, the `sender` is a datagram socket and the `peer-handle` is a cons of the hostname and port of the peer, then this method could be implemented as:

     (defmethod update ((sender usocket:datagram-usocket) peer-handle bytes)
       (usocket:socket-send sender bytes (length bytes)